 The Kohl Teacher Fellowship program recognizes and supports teaching excellence and innovation in the State of Wisconsin, USA.
 Our goal is to support teachers in the pursuit of their unrealized goals for their classrooms or professional development.
-Annually, the Foundation awards 100 Wisconsin teachers with $1,000 Kohl Fellowship grants, and each Kohl Fellowship recipient's school receives a matching $1,000 grant.
+The Foundation will award 100 Wisconsin teachers with $3,000 Kohl Fellowship grants, and each Kohl Fellowship recipient's school will receive a matching $3,000 grant.
 Recipients' professional accomplishments are celebrated at a recognition luncheon in the spring.

 To be eligible to compete for a fellowship, teachers must be nominated by parents,

 teachers, students, community members, or school district administrators.
 Because the